Skip to content

 Safety by Design

-In the tech industry, everyone from AI developers to data hosting platforms, social media apps to search engines, each intersect with child safety in some way.
-Thorn helps them understand the threats that can occur on their platforms and how to mitigate them.
+In the tech industry everyone from AI developers to data hosting platforms, social media apps to search engines, intersect with child safety in some way.
+Thorn helps them understand and identify the threats that occur on their platforms and how to mitigate them.

-The emergence of generative AI only accelerated the spread of CSAM.
-Thorn urges companies to take a Safety-by-Design approach, which requires safety measures be built into core design of technologies.
+The emergence of generative AI only accelerated the spread of technology facilitated child sexual abuse.
+Thorn urges companies to take a Safety-by-Design approach, which requires safety measures to be built into the core design of technologies.

 At Thorn, we build technology to defend children from sexual abuse.
 But we’re just one piece of the puzzle, along with the tech industry, policymakers, and the public.